friyaz/friyaz.github.io/_posts/2020-05-27-Google-Summer-of-Code-with-Sympy.md

 # Community Bonding Period
 Community Bonding Period is the first phase of the program.
 Students try to get familiar with the community and the codebase.
 I have contributed to SymPy in the past so I was comfortable with the development workflow.

 I submitted my proposal just before the deadline.
 Therefore, I could not discuss the proposal with the community.
 I wanted to use this period to discuss the API with the community and find any possible problem which can arise.
 I also wanted to get familiar with the vector module.
 SymPy, require that all student-mentor interactions happen on a public channel like a mailing list or Gitter.
-The Gitter channel for discussion is [sympy/vector](https://gitter.im/sympy/vector).
+The Gitter room for discussion related to vectors is [sympy/vector](https://gitter.im/sympy/vector).
 If you have any ideas or suggestions or just want to check out the progress, do lurk around there.

 ## The API
 In my proposal, I suggested a possible API.
-Integral equations will be represented using subclasses of Integral.
-Then, we can write algorithms to perform computation.
 But there were some obvious problems with that API which Francesco highlighted.
 The API must be easy to use and intuitive for SymPy users.
 It has to be close to the mathematical representation in textbooks.
 This reduces the difficulty of learning a new API and allows the user to focus.
 I have started an [issue](https://github.com/sympy/sympy/issues/19320) for discussing the API with the rest of the community.
 I also looked at other CAS to get inspiration.
 Mathematica seems to do a good job of calculating vector integrals.

 I proposed separate classes for different types of integrals(Line, Surface, Volume).
 Francesco suggested that the classes should represent the way an integral is displayed, not what kind of integral it is.
 SymPy should distinguish what these integrals are.
+Integral equations will be represented using subclasses of Integral.
+Then, we can write algorithms to perform computation.

-Another discussion was about the classes to represent special surfaces.
+We discussed about the separate classes to represent special surfaces.
 Many problems involve integrating over geometric objects like Circle, Sphere, Rectangle, Disk, etc. It can be helpful to the users if SymPy provides classes to represent such geometric entities.
 This saves the user from defining these objects using their parametric or implicit equation.
 We have decided to leave this part for later.

 Another problem is determining the orientation of a surface.
 A surface can have two normals.
 The surface integral of scalar fields does not depend on the orientation.
 A surface integral of a vector field(flux) depends on the orientation.
 The result differs in sign.
 We decided that SymPy should always return the magnitude of the integral and it should be left to the user to decide the sign using the dot product.